s-paez/profe/README.md

   * Apply median filter
 * **Postprocessing** (`profe_out`):

-  * Plot of altitude-Azimuth trajectory and centroids and movement in pixels .
+  * Plot of altitude-azimuth trajectory and centroids and movement in pixels .
   * Generate binned light curves with RMS measurements.
   * Time-averaging curves with the red and white noise in the time-series.
   * Radial profile for target star